Sydney Fish Market: Current market at Blackwattle Bay

 The wholesale marketing of fish in Sydney originally was in the hands of licensed agents at Haymarket.
 At places other than Sydney, unlicensed operators—most typically fishermen's cooperatives—marketed fish.
 The Fish Marketing Authority was established in 1964, by the NSW State Government, and it established a regulated wholesale market.
 The new organisation relocated the Fish Market to Blackwattle Bay in 1966.

 During the 1980s, new buildings were erected.
 These both provided an improved auction floor and expanded the secondary role of the Sydney Fish Market as a visitor attraction and retail venue.

-Until 1989, fish was sold, under a traditional 'voice' auction, to the highest bidder.
+Until 1989, fish was sold under a traditional 'voice' auction, to the highest bidder.
 A computerised Dutch auction system was introduced in October 1989, greatly increasing the efficiency of the sale process.

-The Sydney Fish Market was privatised, in 1994, as Sydney Fish Market Pty Ltd. This company is owned in equal parts by the harvesting and marketing sectors of the N.S.W. seafood industry—the Catchers Trust of N.S.W. and the Sydney Fish Market Tenants and Merchants Pty Ltd.
+The Sydney Fish Market was privatised in 1994 as Sydney Fish Market Pty Ltd. This company is owned in equal parts by the harvesting and marketing sectors of the N.S.W. seafood industry—the Catchers Trust of N.S.W. and the Sydney Fish Market Tenants and Merchants Pty Ltd.

 Between 1997 and 1999, fish marketing was deregulated in stages and the Sydney Fish Market lost its monopoly in Sydney.
 However, the efficiency and scale of the auctioning operations at Blackwattle Bay means that a large amount of seafood still goes through the Sydney Fish Market.

-Although it draws over 3.5-million visitors per year, in recent years, there has been criticism of the aesthetics and environmental aspects of the market facilities.
-Earlier plans to upgrade the market site have not eventuated and the site has been described as dirty and smelly; authentic perhaps, but not an ideal tourist destination.
+Crash

+In September 2023, a crane crashed into the market.
+One person was injured.